ssuico/casepulse/worker/README.md

 ### Configuration Flow:

 1. **Load from MongoDB** (Priority Order):
-   - Brand ID → Fetch brand + account credentials
+   - Brand ID → Fetch specific brand + account credentials
-   - Account ID → Fetch account + all brands
+   - Account ID → Fetch account credentials + all brands for that account
-   - Account Name → Search and fetch account + all brands

-2. **Fallback to Environment Variables**:
-   - If no MongoDB IDs/names provided, use legacy env vars
+   - **No fallback** - Worker requires BRAND_ID or ACCOUNT_ID

+2. **Puppeteer Settings**:
+   - Fetched from MongoDB (PuppeteerConfig collection)
+   - Can be overridden by HEADLESS and TIMEOUT_MS env vars for testing

 ### Error Recovery: